-Enroll in our Michigan adult drivers ed course to learn about driving safety or earn high school credit.
+Enroll in our Michigan adult drivers ed course to learn about driving safety.
 Please note: This course does not meet the state-required, 24-hour classroom training.

 Michigan Drivers Ed Resources

 Our online drivers ed Michigan courses offer additional training to help you prepare for your exam.
 With online drivers training Michigan education, you can do the lessons whenever the time is right for you.
 In addition to the convenience, you also have the luxury of logging on and learning when your brain is ready.
 This helps you to retain the information better, and because it’s information on safe driving practices, it could very well save your life!

 Getting Your Michigan Drivers Permit and License

 The Michigan driver education program is a two-part process.
 The first segment consists of 30 hours of instruction: 24 in the classroom and 6 hours of behind-the-wheel training.
 Also, a minimum of 4 hours of observation must be spent in a training vehicle.
 This first segment covers general topics like vehicle safety, defensive driving, and some Michigan-specific traffic laws (namely, the Michigan Left).